boyter/cs/README.md

-score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive highlight on windows command line not escaped correctly
+score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive highlight on windows command line not escaped correctly search for "collins lizzy mr" in TUI view does not highlight mr but does pure command line

 TODO
 add a snippet overlap detector to allow multiple snippets to be displayed